 The Greeks have Poseidon, the Chinese have Mazu, comic-book readers have Aquaman, and the Norse have Ægir.
 Anglicized as Aegir or Aeger, this mythic figure’s name literally means “Sea” in Old Norse although in some legends he’s also called Hlér.

 You’d expect the sea deity of such prominent sea-faring culture like the Norse to play a pivotal role in their myths and legends.
 Yet Ægir’s role in Norse legends is not very prominent and he plays a subtle role.
 Here’s a closer look.

-Ægir is said to have had two brothers, Kari and Logi, both usually described as jötnar in most sources.
+Ægir has two brothers, Kari and Logi, both usually described as jötnar in most sources.
 Kari was a personification of the air and winds while Logi was a lord of fire.
-All three of them were viewed as forces of nature while still portrayed as walking, talking, omnipotent, and largely benevolent beings/deities.
+All three of them were viewed as forces of nature, while still portrayed as walking, talking, omnipotent, and largely benevolent beings/deities.

 Is Ægir Heimdall’s Grandfather?

-In Völuspá hin skamma, an old Norse poem, Heimdall’s nine mothers are given different names.
-It’s not uncommon for deities and characters in Norse mythology to have several different names.
+However, in the Völuspá hin skamma, an old Norse poem, Heimdall’s nine mothers are given different names.
+This has caused some confusion about whether this relates to a different set of nine maidens.
+While that is a possibility, it’s not uncommon for deities and characters in Norse mythology to have several different names.
 So most historians believe Heimdall’s mothers were indeed Ægir’s daughters.

 Who and What is Ægir?

 The biggest question around Ægir is not so much who he is but what he is.
 According to some sources and historians, Ægir is best described as a god.
 But most Norse legends specifically describe him as something different.
 Some describe him as a sea giant while others use the more specific term jötunn.